 Aftercare substance abuse treatment programs provide continued support and care after you have completed an addiction treatment program.
 Aftercare programs can include individual therapy, group meetings, and 12-step programs.

-Inpatient treatment centers can cost $500 to $1500 per day.
+Inpatient treatment centers can cost anywhere between $500 and $1500 per day.
 The average length of stay in an inpatient treatment center is 30 days.
 This means that the average cost of inpatient rehab is $14,000.
 In more established treatment centers, the cost of a 30-day program can reach up to $20,000.
-Alternately, a more affordable treatment center may have a program that will only cost about $6,000.
+Alternatively, a more affordable treatment center may have a program that will only cost about $6,000.

 The cost of inpatient rehab will vary depending on the type of facility, the length of stay, and the amenities that are included in the program.
-For example, luxury treatment centers will cost more than a regular treatment facility because of the amenities and substance abuse services they offer.
-A treatment facility will also charge a higher drug rehab cost for programs that will last up to 90 days.
+For example, luxury treatment centers will cost more than a regular treatment facility because of their amenities and tailored services.

 Again, the cost of outpatient treatment will vary depending on the type of facility and the amenities that are included in the program.
 Some outpatient rehab centers offer intensive programs that require you to stay at the facility for several hours a day.
 These types of programs will cost more than regular outpatient drug or alcohol treatment programs.